Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Enough of the castle remains to allow visitors to appreciate its place in history.

-This article from Truly Edinburgh says more about Craigmillar Castle.
+- Plan your visit: this feature article from Truly Edinburgh says more about Craigmillar Castle.

 3) Blackness Castle

 Blackness Castle stands and the shores of the Firth of Forth, only a few miles to the west of Edinburgh.
-Construction by Sir George Crichton on this unusual boat-shaped castle began in the 1440s.

 Once thought to be impregnable it saw action several times over the following centuries.
 In 1651 it did fall to General Monk commander of Oliver Cromwell’s army in Scotland.

-In later times it held prisoners from Britain’s wars in Spain, France and America.
 Blackness Castle also doubled as the Palace of Holyroodhouse in the hugely popular Outlander series.

 Today this Historic Environment Scotland property is a visitor attraction.